yishn/reticule/README.md

 congruent `a` modulo `b`.
 ~~~

-Only alphanumeric characters and the hyphen `-` are allowed in a tag id.
+Tag ids start with a hash symbol `#` followed by alphanumeric characters or the hyphen `-`.
 You can name the tag by appending a colon and a name to the id.
 To provide a proof, add a horizontal line:

 ~~~md
 #0ABC:Theorem